 The Globe opened in 1599 and survived until 1613.
-During that time it saw the premiere's of many of Shakespeare's most popular plays.
+During that time it saw the premieres of many of Shakespeare's most popular plays.
 In 1613, a performance of Shakespeare's 'Henry VIII' was staged at the Globe.
 During the performance, wadding from a cannon used during the play ignited the thatched roof.
-The entire theatre burned to the ground in less than 2 hours.
+The entire theatre burned to the ground in less than two hours.

 Sam Wanamaker's Dream

 When Sam Wanamaker came to England in 1949 he looked for the site of the Globe.
 He was so disappointed that nothing had been done to preserve the site or commemorate the heritage of Shakespeare's theatre that he began a lifelong mission to rebuild the theatre in its original location.
 He founded the Shakespeare Globe Trust, and finally, in 1993, construction began.